FAQs

 If you have never called the line before, the intake is primarily data collection and takes about 3-4 minutes to complete.
 If you have called the line before, the process will be quicker.

-When you call 877-WA-PSYCH (877-927-7924), you will reach a UW health navigator for a short intake of information, including: the patient’s name, DOB, gender, city of residence, and Medicaid status, and any barriers the patient may face in accessing mental health or substance use disorder services.
+When you call 877-WA-PSYCH (877-927-7924), you will reach a UW health navigator for a short intake of information, including: the patient’s name, DOB, gender, city of residence, Medicaid status, and any barriers the patient may face in accessing mental health or substance use disorder services.

 The navigator will then facilitate a warm handoff to the UW psychiatrist or schedule a phone call for a date/time in the future.
 At the conclusion of the conversation, the UW psychiatrist will send you written documentation of the recommendations via an email from PCLWA@uw.edu.